 Liberal Leave- Qualifying Seniors Only

-Seniors who require 7 credits or less may waive a first or eighth period study hall, provided they are passing all subjects.
+Seniors who require 7 credits or less may waive a first or eighth period study hall.
 This opportunity of late arrival or early dismissal will be revoked if the student exceeds 10 days of absences.

 Tardiness